alabsi91/reanimated-color-picker/readme.md

 ![panel2](https://github.com/alabsi91/reanimated-color-picker/blob/main/images/panel3.png?raw=true)

-- A circle-shaped slider used for changing the color's hue and saturation.
+- A circle-shaped slider is used for changing the color's hue and saturation.
 - Move the handle around the center to change the color's hue.
 - Move the handle away or toward the center to change the color's saturation.